 On the ninth day of Christmas, mama needed a hot toddy.
 For those of you not familiar with this libation, it’s a warm cocktail of whiskey, hot water, lemon and honey, usually reserved for medicinal purposes.
 Like the Thai chicken soup I posted for the third day of Christmas, it’s my go-to when I’m suffering from a cold, but on a chilly, rainy night like tonight, it’s perfect, too.
-Hot toddy to the rescue for a cold, the sniffles, or just because!
+Hot apple toddy to the rescue for a cold, the sniffles, or just because!

 This version is a cross between mulled cider and a hot toddy.
 To start, heat apple cider in a saucepan, and add a cinnamon stick or some ground cinnamon and allspice.
 If you have a cold or a sore throat, add lemon and honey; if not, add an orange slice and a squeeze of its juice.
 Off the heat, add a healthy dollop of whiskey, rum or brandy and garnish with a slice of fruit.